 Gossip increases during times of ambiguous change within the workplace.
 Thus, it is vital to inform employees of new changes and keep the door open for people to express their concerns or opinions (Altunas et al., 2014, Grosser et al., 2010).

 Gossip can heighten when employees concerns are not considered, or thoughts are not addressed.
 For example, “Did you hear that in the meeting?
 He didn’t even listen to me!” or “I cannot believe they are funding for a new building when really, we need those funds for site visits!”

 Everyone’s viewpoints need to be heard with respect.
 The art of empathetic listening is indeed—an art.
 Employees want to feel valued and that their concerns will be addressed.
 Besides, their concerns show that they care about the workplace.

 Create a culture of civility

 Incivility is the practice of adopting inconsiderate conversations that go against work place values and norms.
 Basically, it is when an individual has bad manners and lacks compassion towards other people.

-Some examples of incivility are; being condescending towards others, blaming others for your mistakes and throwing tantrums when you don’t get your way.
+Some examples of incivility are: being condescending towards others, blaming others for your mistakes, having verbal outbursts (even if not at a specific person) and throwing tantrums when you don’t get your way.

-A 360-degree survey (employees reviewing other employees) may also be beneficial as the management team can review the strengths and weaknesses of each employee’s performance, and work together to improve and prosper.
+A 360-degree survey (where employees review other employees) can also be beneficial for the management team to review the strengths and weaknesses of each employee’s performance and work together to improve and prosper.

 Take Home Message